vim-advent-calendar/vimways.org/content/2019/Vims-default-colors/index.md

 So what about the others?
 The fact that even with `:verbose` we don't get a file from the runtime is somewhat telling.
 Well it turns out these are [hardcoded into Vim itself][hardcoded].

-So it is perhaps more acurate to say Vim sets default colors rather than has a default colorscheme.
+So it is perhaps more accurate to say Vim sets default colors rather than has a default colorscheme.
 At the very least the default colorscheme is not equal to other colorschemes.

 ## Clearing highlights

 So let's just say we want to clear everything to get that blank slate to start from.
-We consult the `:help` to find out how we may acheive this.
+We consult the `:help` to find out how we may achieve this.

 ```vim
 :hi[ghlight] clear	Reset all highlighting to the defaults.
 Removes all